aijobimpactcalculator.com

 What is growing in this industry

-BLS Employment Projections 2024-2034 shows retail trade employment broadly flat, with cashier roles declining substantially and customer service in modest decline; frontline sales roles grow at about average pace (BLS Industry-at-a-Glance: Retail Trade).
+BLS Employment Projections 2024-2034 shows retail trade employment broadly flat, with cashier roles declining substantially (about -10%), customer service in modest decline, and retail salesperson employment broadly flat (BLS National Employment Matrix).

 WEF 2025 lists empathy and active listening, AI and big data, and technological literacy among the fastest-growing skills for retail occupations.
 The frontline-vs-back-office skills divergence is among the steepest in the WEF data.